WordPress/gutenberg/docs/getting-started/fundamentals/block-wrapper.md

 ## The Save component's markup

-When saving the markup in the DB, it’s important to add the block props returned by `useBlockProps.save()` to the wrapper element of your block. `useBlockProps.save()` ensures that the block class name is rendered properly in addition to any HTML attribute injected by the block supports API.
+When saving the markup in the database, it’s important to add the props returned by `useBlockProps.save()` to the wrapper element of your block. `useBlockProps.save()` ensures that the block class name is rendered correctly in addition to any HTML attributes injected by the block supports API.

-For example, for the following piece of code of a block's registration in the client that defines the markup desired for the DB (and returned to the front end by default)...
+Consider the following code that registers a block in the client.
+Notice how it defines the markup that should be used when editing the block and when the block is saved in the database.
+(See [example](https://github.com/WordPress/block-development-examples/blob/trunk/plugins/minimal-block-ca6eda/src/index.js))

 ```js
 const Edit = () => <p { ...useBlockProps() }>Hello World - Block Editor</p>;